sushilk123/CS5934_VTMarketPlace/vtmarketplace/README.md

 - [LESS](https://github.com/less/less.js) &mdash; Our styling totally done in LESS, a preprocessor for CSS.
 - [Django-Pipeline](https://github.com/cyberdelia/django-pipeline) &mdash; We use django-pipeline to compile & compress LESS and also Javascript before deployment.
 - [PostgreSQL](http://www.postgresql.org/) &mdash; Our primary database is PostgreSQL, although project intended to support all databases that Django supports.

-## Contributing

-VTMarketplace is free and open-source, I support and encourage an active healthy community that accepts contributions from the public – **including you!**

-Pull requests are appreciated!